audiofilter/spuc/README.md

 For a lite-weight version please checkout spuclib instead as it does not have the Doxygen generated files like this does.

-**Note: spuclib - now has removed boost dependency from code (Nov 2014).
-This libary doesnt have those updates yet as there are issues building the python extensions.
+**Note: The libraries + executables can be built eith with or without BOOST dependencies.
+(Spuclib has them completely removed from code - Nov 2014).
+However, python extensions can only be currently built with BOOST dependency.
+The only difference with/witout boost is the 'smart_array' class which either uses boost::shared_array or unique_ptr.
+The latter seems to have an issue for building python extensions.
+When boost is not found as part of "Cmake", then NO_BOOST is defined which uses unique_ptr.
 The below sub-projects are fine with the exception of pyspuc (which may still show passing as it hasn't been touched).**

 Nor does spuclib have the examples or the python extensions available in audiofilter/pyspuc